-- A. Scope and Purpose.
+A. Scope and Purpose.
 In this Article, the Debtor describes and values the property of the estate that will exist on the Effective Date.
-The Retained Property the property to be kept to implement the Plan is valued on a Reorganization Value and a Liquidation Value basis.
-The Abandoned Property all of the other property of the estate, will be abandoned or liquidated following Confirmation and is valued on a Liquidation Value basis only.
+The Retained Property - the property to be kept to implement the Plan -- is valued on a Reorganization Value and a Liquidation Value basis.
+The Abandoned Property - all of the other property of the estate, will be abandoned or liquidated following Confirmation and is valued on a Liquidation Value basis only.
 "Significant property" means property that has a value of more than \$5,000 alone or as part of class, kind or type of property, such as accounts.
 The Debtor concluded that property worth less than \$5,000 is of inconsequential value and immaterial to an evaluation of the merits of the Plan.
-To provide an easy comparison of the values of the property of the estate under the Plan and in the Hypothetical Liquidation, the Reorganization and Liquidation Values are summarized and compared in a tabular format in Exhibit C, Hypothetical Liquidation and Distribution Table. - B. Retained Property; Values and Liens.
-To implement the Plan, the Debtor will retain the following property: - Date on either a Reorganization or Liquidation Value basis subject to the Bank Liens to the extent preserved by this Plan.
+To provide an easy comparison of the values of the property of the estate under the Plan and in the Hypothetical Liquidation, the Reorganization and Liquidation Values are summarized and compared in a tabular format in Exhibit C, Hypothetical Liquidation and Distribution Table.

+B. Retained Property; Values and Liens.
+To implement the Plan, the Debtor will retain the following property:

+1. Cash on hand, which is estimated to be worth \$167,046 on the Effective Date on either a Reorganization or Liquidation Value basis subject to the Bank Liens to the extent preserved by this Plan.
 The Debtor will use the cash on hand to make any payments due the Bank, the Non-Professional Administrative Expense Creditors and Professional Administrative Expense Creditors under the Plan.
-Since the cash is on deposit with the Bank, at least \$147,322.81 and, perhaps all of it will remain subject to the Bank Liens depending on whether the Bank elects Bank Option A or Bank Option V although it may spent by the Debtor to implement the Plan. - 2.
-Pre-petition accounts or accounts receivable which arose from the assessment of Condominium Fees, will likely total \$24,873.41 on a book value basis on the Effective Date.
+Since the cash is on deposit with the Bank, at least \$147,322.81 and, perhaps all of it will remain subject to the Bank Liens.

+2. Pre-petition accounts or accounts receivable which arose from the assessment of Condominium Fees, will likely total \$24,873.41 on a book value basis on the Effective Date.
 The Debtor believes that the Reorganization Value of the accounts is \$24,873.41.
-The Bank Lien and Replacement Lien encumber the pre-petition accounts, but the proceeds may be used to implement the Plan. - 3.
-General Intangibles which consist primarily of prepayment intangibles -the annual right to assess, collect and spend the Condominium Fees under the Governance Documents.
+The Bank Lien and Replacement Lien encumber the pre-petition accounts, but the proceeds may be used to implement the Plan.

+3. General Intangibles which consist primarily of prepayment intangibles -the annual right to assess, collect and spend the Condominium Fees under the Governance Documents.
 The general intangibles create approximately \$624,000 on annual basis or \$52,000 per month as long as the Debtor exists.
-Assuming that the Court Confirms the Plan and the Debtor continues to operate, the Reorganization Value of the General Intangible should be roughly equal to the dividends to be paid pursuant to the Plan -- \$512,517.42, plus interest to the Bank and Professional Administrative Expense Creditors holding Allowed Claims.

-The Debtor contends in the Bank Valuation Matter and Adversary Proceeding that the commencement of this case cut off the bank liens on the general intangibles that arose or came into existence following the Petition Date and the accounts and other proceeds thereof.
+Assuming that the Court Confirms the Plan and the Debtor continues to operate, the Reorganization Value of the General Intangibles going forward should be roughly equal to the dividends to be paid pursuant to the Plan -- \$512,517.42, plus interest to the Bank and Professional Administrative Expense Creditors holding Allowed Claims.
+The Debtor contends in the Bank Valuation Matter and Adversary Proceeding that the commencement of this case cut off the Bank liens on the general intangibles that arose or came into existence following the Petition Date and the accounts and other proceeds thereof.
 The Bank vigorously disputes that contention.
 Under the Plan, the postpetition general intangibles and the proceeds of them may be used to implement the Plan.
-For the purposes of this Disclosure Statement, the Debtor assumes that the Bank will the pick Option A with the result that the Bank Lien on the general intangibles will be preserved by the Plan.